 Using video analysis allows us find key links in the chain such as poor blocking or an inefficient scap load that can be improved and work them into creating a seamless more “efficient” swing.
 It also helps us better understand the sequencing report a bit more.
 Which brings us to our next set of metrics.

-Kinematic Sequencing (K-Vest) – Not all hitting motions are created equal.
+Kinematic Sequencing with K-Vest (16 and older) – Not all hitting motions are created equal.
 Some guys rely more on strength, some guys elasticity and some are simply genetic “outliers”.
 But analysis in numerous studies has revealed that there is one common denominator on how athletes create maximum power behind the plate and that’s creating a proper sequence of events from the ground up all the way through at the point of contact.
 This is commonly referred to as an efficient “kinematic sequence”.

 Generating and transferring speed throughout the body requires a specific transfer of segmental peak angular velocities that allows players to transfer force more efficiently.
 It can be only viewed through motion capture sensors placed on the athlete’s body.

 Presented differently, in most cases you’re looking for this sequence: